New AMSB Commander Has Deep Roots at Fort Knox

-FORT KNOX, Ky. – Lt.
-Col. Lyndsey Thompson (center left) poses for a group photo with her family following a Change of Command Ceremony where she took command of the U.S. Army Accessions Mission Support Battalion, U.S. Army Marketing and Engagement Brigade at Flagg Field in Fort Knox, Kentucky June 13, 2024.
+FORT KNOX, Ky. – This week before a large audience of supportive friends and family, Lt.
+Col. Lyndsey Thompson took command of the U.S. Army Accessions Mission Support Battalion (AMSB) of the U.S. Army Marketing and Engagement Brigade at Flagg Field in Fort Knox, Kentucky.
+She succeeds Lt.
+Col. Heather Schmitt, who has led the ‘Workhorse’ Battalion with dedication and distinction for the last two years.

+Thompson has a strong link to the Fort Knox community as her father was also stationed at Fort Knox years ago.
+She attended high school on post, and eventually her family fell in love with the area and decided to plant roots in the community who welcomed them with open arms.

+“Dad [moved] a few more times, but Mom, Desmond (my younger brother), and I stayed here,” Thompson said.
+“Desmond and I both graduated from Western Kentucky University, where I commissioned into the Army through the Reserve Officers’ Training Corps (ROTC).”

 |Date Taken: